andyfarmerTUISHG/lighthouse-compare-tool/readme.md

 Reports will be named with a timestamp so no two reports will be the same, and will enable the ability to distinguish between reports.

+## Compare Reports

+Take advantage of [Glob](https://www.npmjs.com/package/glob) in `sync` execution to collect all reports stored in a domain directory, so we ensure we know how many reports exist.
+Comparison will only execute if previous reports exist.

+If there is a list fo reports - use `path` to parse the report data to get a list of all timestamps

 ## Changes

 Within this project supporting conventional commits.